Gathering & Inventory Guide: Efficient Resource Management

 In the vast world of Pywel, you will constantly find yourself picking up herbs, ores, and monster trophies.
 However, loot is a double-edged sword.
 Weight (负重) and Inventory Slots (背包格子) are limited.
 Managing your hoard efficiently is the key to spending more time exploring and less time running back to town.

 🎒 1.
-Understanding the Weight System
+Understanding the Inventory System

 🛠️ 2.
-How to Increase Carrying Capacity
+How to Increase Inventory Slots

 Don't drop your precious loot!
 Use these methods to carry more: